mcnamarabrian/bucks-co-mongodb-basics-beyond/README.md

 ```

 # Working with Sample Data
+The examples in the Meetup will focus on working with a standard set of data.

 ## Data Import
 1. Once the replicaset is up and running, connect to the r1 Vagrant VM:
 ```